$100 per person

 Death: Complete and irreversible cessation of life.

-EST: U.S. Eastern Standard Time.
+EST: US Eastern Standard Time.

-Evidence of Insurance: The document issued by the Master Policyholder to the Participating Member, which describes and provides an outline and evidence of eligible coverage’s and benefits payable to or for the benefit of the Participating Member under the Master Policy, and which includes the Participating Member’s Application and any Riders attached thereto.
+Evidence of Insurance: The document issued by the Master Policyholder to the Participating Member, which describes and provides an outline and evidence of eligible coverages and Benefits payable to or for the benefit of the Participating Member under the Master Policy, and which includes the Participating Member’s Application and any Riders attached thereto.
 Expenses Incurred: Expenses rendered by a Participating Member that have or may not yet have been paid by the responsible parties.

-Extended Care Facility: An institution, or a distinct part of an institution, which is licensed as a Hospital, Extended Care Facility or rehabilitation facility by the state or country in which it operates; is regularly engaged in providing twenty four (24) hour skilled nursing care under the regular supervision of a Physician and the direct supervision of a Registered Nurse; maintains a daily record on each patient; provides each patient with a planned program of observation prescribed by a Physician; provides each patient with active Treatment of an Illness or Injury.
+Extended Care Facility: An institution, or a distinct part of an institution, that is licensed as a Hospital, Extended Care Facility or rehabilitation facility by the state or country in which it operates; is regularly engaged in providing twenty-four (24-) hour skilled nursing care under the regular supervision of a Physician and the direct supervision of a Registered Nurse; maintains a daily record on each patient; provides each patient with a planned program of observation prescribed by a Physician; provides each patient with active Treatment of an Illness or Injury.
 Extended Care Facility does not include a facility primarily for rest, the aged, Substance Abuse, Custodial Care, nursing care, or for care of Mental or Nervous Disorders or the mentally incompetent.

-Family: A Participating Member and his/her spouse who is covered as a Participating Member under this insurance plan and his/her natural Child or Children (see definition of Dependent Child; Children) who are under the age of eighteen (18) and covered as Participating Members under this insurance plan.
+Family: A Participating Member and his/her Spouse (see definition of Spouse) who is covered as a Participating Member under this insurance plan and his/her Dependent Child(ren) (see definition of Dependent Child; Children) who are under the age of eighteen (18) and covered as Participating Members under this insurance plan.

 Home Health Care Agency: A public or private agency or one of its subdivisions, which operates pursuant to law; and is regularly engaged in providing Home Nursing Care under the supervision of a Registered Nurse; and maintains a daily record on each patient; and provides each patient with a planned program of observation and Treatment prescribed by a Physician.

-Home Nursing Care: Services, provided by a Home Health Care Agency and supervised by a Registered Nurse, which are directed toward the personal care of a patient, provided always that such care is in lieu of Medically Necessary Inpatient care.
+Home Nursing Care: Services, provided by a Home Health Care Agency and supervised by a Registered Nurse, that are directed toward the personal care of a patient, provided always that such care is in lieu of Medically Necessary Inpatient care.

-Hospital: An institution which operates as a hospital pursuant to law; is licensed by the state or country in which it operates; operates primarily for the reception, care, and treatment of sick or injured persons as Inpatients; provides twenty four(24)hour nursing service by Registered Nurses on duty or call; has a staff of one or more Physicians available at all times; provides organized facilities and equipment for diagnosis and treatment of acute medical, surgical or mental/nervous conditions on its premises; and is not primarily a long-‐term care facility, Extended Care Facility, nursing, rest, Custodial Care, or convalescent home, a place for the aged, drug addicts, alcoholics or runaways; or similar establishment.
+Hospital: An institution that operates as a Hospital pursuant to law; is licensed by the state or country in which it operates; operates primarily for the reception, care, and Treatment of sick or injured persons as Inpatients; provides twenty-four(24)hour nursing service by Registered Nurses on duty or call; has a staff of one or more Physicians available at all times; provides organized facilities and equipment for diagnosis and Treatment of acute medical, surgical or mental/nervous conditions on its premises; and is not primarily a long-term care facility, Extended Care Facility, Nursing, rest, Custodial Care, or convalescent home, a place for the aged, drug addicts, alcoholics or runaways; or similar establishment.
 Hospitalization or Hospitalized: Confined and/or treated in a Hospital as an Inpatient.

 Illness: A sickness, disorder, illness, pathology, abnormality, ailment, disease or any other medical, physical or health condition.
 Illness does not include learning disabilities, or attitudinal or disciplinary problems.

-Injury: Bodily injury resulting from an Accident.
+Injury: Bodily Injury resulting from an Accident.